 Drying Flower Tips & Shipping

-Please keep in mind: Light color roses can dry their true color or tan.
+Light color roses can dry their true color or tan.
 Red roses can dry their true color, dark red/burgundy or a tan/brown.
-It all depends on how the petals are handled, the oils from our hands can change the dried color in all petals.
+It all depends on how the petals are handled, the oils from our hands can make the petals turn brown as they dry.

 Once dried, as you handle the petals they can crumble into tiny pieces while others may form into a crushed powder.
 THIS IS OK, I actually crush the petals to create the beads.